mapircamera/Kernel/recommended-sd-cards.md

 ###How We Test Capture Speeds

-We put the camera in the configuration and image mode listed above with a new formatted SD card.
+We put the camera in the configuration and image mode listed above with a formatted SD card.
 We then capture 1000 photos and divide by the time it takes to capture them to determine the photos per second (fps).